-- 4. On completion of the plan of study, the student will take the comprehensive examination.
-See section VI.B. below. - 5.
-For the doctoral dissertation see section VII. below. - E. Interdisciplinary Doctor of Philosophy in Film/French.
+For information on the doctoral dissertation, see section VII. below.

+F. Interdisciplinary program in Film/French

 The program in Film/French is an interdisciplinary doctorate administered by a committee consisting of faculty from the Department of French and Italian and the Department of Cinematic Arts.
-As an ad hoc interdisciplinary doctoral program, the Film/French option follows the general rules for interdisciplinary doctoral degrees laid out in the University of Iowa Manual of Rules and Regulations of the Graduate College.
+As an ad hoc interdisciplinary doctoral program, the Film/French option follows the general rules for interdisciplinary doctoral degrees laid out in Section XII-D (Academic Program-Doctor's Degrees) of the Manual of Rules and Regulations of the Graduate College.